Behavioral Changes and Parkinson’s | MyParkinsonsTeam

 What Causes Impulsivity and Obsessive Behaviors in Parkinson’s?

-Dopamine agonist drugs act like dopamine in the brain, and the body turns levodopa into dopamine.
-The increased activity of dopamine in the brain helps with motor dysfunction.
-However, it also boosts the reward system, which may cause obsessive symptoms and impulsive behaviors in Parkinson’s.
-The use of dopamine agonists such as ropinirole has been linked to increased risk-taking behavior and gambling.
+Dopamine agonist drugs act like dopamine in the brain.
+Increased dopamine activity in the brain helps with motor dysfunction, but it also boosts the brain’s reward system, which may cause obsessive symptoms and impulsive behaviors in Parkinson’s.
+The use of dopamine agonists, such as ropinirole, has been linked to increased risk-taking behavior and gambling.

 How Are Impulsivity and Obsessive Behaviors in Parkinson’s Treated?

-Decreasing or removing treatment with the dopamine agonist and switching to levodopa extended-release often helps to alleviate these symptoms.
+Always let your doctor know about new behaviors that are troubling you.
+Decreasing or stopping a dopamine agonist and switching to levodopa extended-release often helps to alleviate these symptoms.
+Your doctor may also wish to prescribe a different medication or see if you might be a candidate for deep brain stimulation.
 Support groups for impulsive behaviors such as gambling may also help.

-People experiencing feelings of apathy lose interest in things they previously enjoyed and may have blunted reactions to what would otherwise be moments of joy, sadness, or anger.
+People experiencing apathy lose interest in things they previously enjoyed and may have less of an emotional response to what would otherwise be moments of joy, sadness, or anger.
 Experiencing apathy can be distressing for the person living with Parkinson’s and their loved ones.

 How Common Is Apathy in Parkinson’s Disease?

 About 40 percent of people living with Parkinson’s disease will experience apathy at some point in the course of disease progression.
-Some people with Parkinson’s begin losing interest in activities early in progression before they are initially diagnosed with the disease.
+Some people with Parkinson’s begin losing interest in activities early on in the disease, before they are even diagnosed with Parkinson’s.

 What Causes Apathy in Parkinson’s?

 The root cause of apathy in Parkinson’s is unclear.
-Apathy is a common symptom of depression, and 35 percent of people with Parkinson’s experience depression or depressionlike symptoms.
+Apathy is a common symptom of depression, and around 35 percent of people with Parkinson’s experience depression or depression-like symptoms, according to data cited in Nature Reviews Neurology.
 However, many people with Parkinson’s who don’t have depression do experience apathy, so there isn’t a clear cause-and-effect relationship.
 Apathy may be due to changes in reward centers in the brain.

 How Is Apathy in Parkinson’s Treated?

 Anxiety during Parkinson’s can contribute to irritability and outbursts that can hurt people with Parkinson’s and their loved ones.
 A MyParkinsonsTeam member said they developed new intense jealousy and panic attacks when they couldn’t reach their partner by phone.
 Another member who is caring for a partner with Parkinson’s said their partner’s irritability has led them to fight nearly every day.
-The increased irritability compounds the stress that people with Parkinson’s are feeling, and it can exacerbate other behavioral symptoms and interpersonal conflict.
+The irritability increases stress among people with Parkinson’s, and it can worsen other behavioral symptoms and interpersonal conflict.

 How Common Are Panic Attacks and Irritability in Parkinson’s?

-Between 20 percent and 50 percent of people with Parkinson’s disease develop issues with anxiety.
-Anxiety issues tend to begin early in disease progression and may worsen over time.
-Scientists aren’t sure whether panic and irritability are caused directly by Parkinson’s disease or by comorbid mood disorders like depression and anxiety disorder.
+Between 20 percent and 50 percent of people with Parkinson’s disease experience anxiety.
+Anxiety tends to begin early in the course of the disease and may worsen over time.
+Scientists aren’t sure whether panic attacks and irritability are caused by Parkinson’s disease or by mood disorders like depression and anxiety that occur alongside Parkinson’s.

 How Are Panic Attacks and Irritability in Parkinson’s Treated?

 Some MyParkinsonsTeam members recommended lifestyle changes like living separately or stepping away when an argument escalates.
-For some people, antianxiety medication like benzodiazepines can help with these symptoms, as can cognitive behavioral therapy.
+For some people, anti-anxiety medication like benzodiazepines or cognitive behavioral therapy can help with these symptoms.
+Ask your doctor for help with feelings of panic.
+They can help you find support groups and offer referrals for behavior therapy.

 How Common Are Hallucinations and Psychosis in Parkinson’s?

-The prevalence of hallucinations depends on the type.
-Visual hallucinations occur in 22 percent to 38 percent of people with Parkinson’s, according to findings in the Journal of Korean Medical Science.
-Meanwhile, auditory hallucinations occur in up to 22 percent of cases.
+Some types of hallucinations are more common than others.
+For example, visual hallucinations occur in 22 percent to 38 percent of people with Parkinson’s, according to findings in the Journal of Korean Medical Science.
+Auditory hallucinations occur in up to 22 percent of people with Parkinson’s.

-When Can Hallucinations and Psychosis Begin in Parkinson’s?
+When Do Hallucinations and Psychosis Begin in Parkinson’s?

-Hallucinations can begin in the early or later stages of the disease and may increase with severity over time.
-People experiencing hallucinations prior to 5.5 years in the course of disease typically have more pronounced early motor disturbances and are on high doses of medications.
+Hallucinations can begin in the early or later stages of the disease and may increase over time.
+People who experience hallucinations before the 5.5-year mark of the disease typically have clear movement problems early on and are on high doses of medications.
 Hallucinations and psychosis that develop in the later phases tend to be associated with cognitive decline.

 What Causes Hallucinations and Psychosis in Parkinson’s?

-The source of psychosis isn’t entirely understood.
+The cause of psychosis in Parkinson’s isn’t entirely understood.
 However, changes to important brain structures could be partially responsible.
 Some cases of psychosis may be caused by long-term treatment with dopaminergic medication.
 Deep brain stimulation surgery may also worsen existing psychotic symptoms in some people.

 How Are Hallucinations and Psychosis in Parkinson’s Treated?

-Cognitive impairment and dementia are common in progressive neurological conditions such as Parkinson’s and Alzheimer’s disease.
-Unlike cognitive decline in Alzheimer’s disease, however, people living with Parkinson’s experience issues with planning, attention, and motivation earlier than problems with memory.
+Cognitive impairment and dementia are common in progressive neurological conditions, such as Parkinson’s disease and Alzheimer’s disease.
+Unlike in Alzheimer’s disease, however, people living with Parkinson’s experience issues with planning, attention, and motivation sooner than they develop memory problems.

 A few MyParkinsonsTeam members have talked about forgetting the day of the week and how surprised they were when they checked the calendar.
 Others have mentioned losing important items like keys and phones.